bkahlert/kommons-debug/README.md

 // returns "Ax-212kss0-xTzy5" (16 characters by default)
 ```

-Capitalize / de-capitalize strings using `capitalize`/`decapitalize` or
+Capitalize / decapitalize strings using `capitalize`/`decapitalize` or
 manipulate the case style using `toCasesString` or any of its specializations.

 #### Examples